 This approach, and its potential short comings, were on full display on Mother’s Day when a good three hours after we were meant to check out from the caravan park we were staying in we decided to depart and head off to do some camping in Booderee National Park, which was in the exact opposite direction from which we were meant to be travelling in.

 Although a little frustrating at the time I shouldn’t really have been surprised at such lack of planning.
 In fact, right from the very inception of the trip any attempts I’ve made at planning have gone badly.
 Perhaps at some point feeling a need to get to ‘somewhere’ I tried instigating a pre-departure planning conversation with the girls.
 It went something like this

 Me: So, girls (this includes Nomes), where do you want to go?

-Nomes: I want to go to Byron Bay, and I want to go to Brisbie [Island] to visit the cousins
+Nomes: I want to go to Byron Bay, and I want to go to Bribie [Island] to visit the cousins

-Girls: Yeah, we want to go to Brisbie!
+Girls: Yeah, we want to go to Bribie!

 Me: Anywhere else?

 [insert three sets of big, beautiful eyes giving me blank stares]

 Me: Does anyone want to go to the theme parks?